RotiCanaiMamak/Funtime-Foxy-Interactive-OpenGL-Character-Modeller/README.md

 - Textures are loaded from BMP files using the Win32 API.
 - Lighting uses `GL_LIGHT0` with ambient and diffuse material properties.
 - The camera supports both orthographic and perspective projections.

-## Notes

-This project was developed for educational purposes as part of a graphics programming assignment.
-Funtime Foxy is a character from the *Five Nights at Freddy’s* franchise; all related character rights belong to their respective owners.